bigtimecodersean/libero-vla/README.md

 - **Training**: joint fine-tuning on all 4 LIBERO base suites for 50k steps on one H100.
 Only 28.4M trainable parameters (the rest is frozen vision + frozen LLM with LoRA adapters).
 - **Results on base LIBERO (H=10)**: spatial 78.0%, object 86.8%, goal 81.8%, long 35.4%, 4-suite average **70.5%**.
 - **Main finding**: the long suite's weakness is bimodal, not uniform.
 The model handles single-object multi-step tasks at 72–80%, but multi-object sequential tasks collapse to 20–30%, with one task involving two identical objects failing completely (0/50).
 ---

-## What this is

-**Is**: a compact, reproducible reference implementation of a modern VLA — vision encoder + LLM backbone + flow matching action head — with an honest diagnostic on where a pretraining-free model succeeds and fails on LIBERO.
-A single weekend of H100 time reproduces the numbers below.
-Published VLAs (OpenVLA, Octo, π0, RDT) all use Open X-Embodiment — an 800k+ trajectory, 22M-step cross-embodiment pretraining corpus — before fine-tuning on LIBERO.
-That pretraining is the dominant factor in their headline scores.
-This project skips OXE entirely, which is why raw numbers aren't directly comparable.

----

 ## Architecture